Value for Money 70%

-Les Menuires is mainly apartment territory, with many apartments bookable through the resort’s own reservations office (+33 479 00 79 79) – or through one of the self-catering specialists based in the UK, such as Ski Collection, and Lagrange.
-You can also book direct with the operators of some of the residences such as Pierre & Vacances.
+Les Menuires is mainly apartment territory, with many apartments bookable through the resort’s own reservations office – or through one of the self-catering specialists based in the UK, such as Ski Collection, Erna Low and PowderBeds.
+British tour operator Ski Amis also features self-catering apartments in the resort.

 One other thing: slow wifi connections are a frequent complaint amongst guests staying in self-catering apartments – so don’t assume you’ll get modern levels of service.